Seams, pockets, and zippers OH MY!

 Our printers will convert your submitted print file from RGB to CMYK color space.
 This color conversion process changes the color gamut or range of colors that can be expressed.
 You must be very cautious when using bright neon and pastel RGB values in your print files.
 Some examples include hot pinks, lime greens, construction orange, highlighter yellow, Easter egg shades, etc. You should also consider other factors like fabric material, garment color, and whether your print will require a white under base layer when choosing colors.

-If color accuracy is important to you, we suggest ordering our pre-made color swatches on a sample product.
-You can use those swatches to decide which RGB values best compare to the desired results when printed on a physical product.
+If color accuracy is important to you, we suggest ordering product samples to see how your designs look when printed on a physical product.
 We also recommend exporting your print files in the sRGB color profile, sRGB IEC61966-2.1 specifically.